Samsung S7550

-Samsung Blue Earth, also known as Samsung S7550, or Samsung GT-S7550 (European model) is a touchscreen phone made from recycled plastic culled from plastic water bottles.
-It was announced on 13 February 2009.
+Samsung Blue Earth, also known as Samsung S7550, or Samsung GT-S7550 (European model), is a touchscreen phone made from recycled plastic culled from plastic water bottles.
+It was announced on 12 February 2009.
 The unit has a solar panel on the back, covering 80% of the area.
 An hour of charging under sunlight can provide 10 minutes of talking on 3G networks or 2 hours in standby.
 A conventional rechargeable battery is also provided.

+Reception

+CNET praised the phone for its design and feature set, but criticized its small screen and lack of a physical keyboard.

+Times of Malta enjoyed the phone's screen, camera quality, and Internet connectivity, while noting its high price "compared to phones with similar functions."